psqlpy-python/psqlpy/docs/components/listener.md

 ## Usage

-There two ways of using `Listener` object:
+There are two ways of using `Listener` object:
 - Async iterator
 - Background task